AnandhiRamaiah/AzIntegrationServices/integration-services.md

 ### Batching

-- When using a custom topic, events must always be published in an array
+- When using a *Custom Topic*, Events must always be published in an array
 - Recommended to batch several events together per publish to achieve higher efficiency
 - Batches can be up to 1 MB.
 Each event should still not be greater than 1 MB as well